 Always with an acute critical approach to reality, his vision of current America for this show is based on what he likes to call the â€œNew Normalsâ€.
 Vanmarckeâ€™s series is a visual practice that intends to represent some of the new and problematic scenarios of the contemporary world, which without realizing it, have become part of our everyday life.
 The portrayed situations reference a variety of the â€œaccidentsâ€ that are caused by the humans or the same society that embrace them.
 Vanmarcke is showing two pieces: one based on the BP oil spill, and the other one related to the abuse of analgesics and the excessive prescription of drugs in America.

 Vanmarckeâ€™s series is built upon the closer look, which is at the same time terrifying, and that denounces what has become a habit; habit that is reached through a complex process of recognition, saturation and almost total slovenliness towards the existent conflict.
-As a result, indifference, apathy, abandonment and oblivion prevail, and thus a â€œnew normalâ€ is born.If you love Soul Of Miami, please consider leaving a testimonial.
+As a result, indifference, apathy, abandonment and oblivion prevail, and thus a â€œnew normalâ€ is born.Thank you for using Soul Of Miami!